Aider-AI/aider/README.md

 share snippets from other, related files with the LLM so it can [understand the rest of your code base](https://aider.chat/docs/repomap.html).

+You can also just launch `aider` anywhere in a git repo without naming files on the command line.
+It will discover all the files in the repo.
+You can then add and remove individual files in the chat session with the `/add` and `/drop` chat commands described below.
+If you or the LLM mention any of the repo's filenames in the conversation, aider will ask if you'd like to add them to the chat.

-Aider also has many
-additional command-line options, environment variables or configuration file to set many options.
+Aider also has many other options which can be set with command line switches, environment variables or via a configuration file.
 See `aider --help` for details.

 ## In-chat commands

 Aider supports commands from within the chat, which all start with `/`.
 Here are some of the most useful in-chat commands:

-* `/add <file>`: Add matching files to the chat session.
+* `/add <file>`: Add matching files to the chat session, including image files.
 * `/drop <file>`: Remove matching files from the chat session.
 * `/undo`: Undo the last git commit if it was done by aider.
 * `/diff`: Display the diff of the last aider commit.